 Spiritual Practices During Maha Shivratri Puja

-Maha Shivratri is a night of an opportunity to purify the soul and deepen one’s connection with Lord Shiva.
+Maha Shivratri is a night of opportunity to purify the soul and deepen one’s connection with Lord Shiva.
 Devotees seek the blessings of Lord Shiva for health and happiness through fasting, meditation, chanting, and worship.

 - Devotees observe a fast throughout the day and night, breaking it only after performing the Puja on the next morning.
 Some follow a strict fast (without food or water), while others consume only fruits and milk.